 Getting an online installment loan through PersonalMoneyNetwork is not like getting a loan from a traditional lender.
-Instead of going to an individual lender and awaiting a decision, Personal Money Network connects you to a network of lenders who compete for your business.
+Instead of going to an individual lender and awaiting a decision, Personal Money Network connects you to a network of lenders who want your business.

 Like any loan product, there are things you should know upfront and consider before deciding if getting an installment loan online or elsewhere is right for you.